Apartment security plan is evidence to defend against premises liability litigation claims.

 As a landlord, to prevail in a premises security lawsuit you need to be able to prove that you acted reasonably and had an apartment security plan in effect to protect residents.
 Although a written plan is not required it goes a long way to support verbal statements that you had a verbal security plan.

-Proof of acting reasonably usually requires three things: 1) documentation, 2) documentation, and 3) documentation.”
+Proof of acting reasonably is best if you have these three things: 1) documentation, 2) documentation, and 3) documentation.”

 The best time to inspect the door security of a rental unit is 1) before you rent it, and 2) at turnover.
-A good policy is to walk the apartment with both the incoming and outgoing residents to inspect and test each locking device.
-This inspection should be documented on the resident walk-through form and the resident should be asked to initial each locking device entry.
+A good policy is to walk the apartment with both the incoming and outgoing residents to inspect and test each locking device and window latch.
+This inspection should be documented on the resident walk-through form and the resident should be asked to initial each locking and latching device entry.

 - Use a solid core door for all entrance points